Basella alba

-Basella alba is an edible perennial vine in the family Basellaceae.
-It is found in tropical Asia and Africa where it is widely used as a leaf vegetable.
-It is native to the Indian subcontinent, Southeast Asia and New Guinea.
-It is naturalized in China, tropical Africa, Brazil, Belize, Colombia, the West Indies, Fiji and French Polynesia.
+Basella alba is a perennial vine in the family Basellaceae.
+It is also known by common names including Malabar spinach, vine spinach, Ceylon spinach, alugbati and Indian spinach.

-Basella alba is known by common names including Malabar spinach, vine spinach, Ceylon spinach, alugbati and Indian spinach.
+The plant is native to Indian subcontinent, Southeast Asia, and New Guinea and naturalized elsewhere.
+It has a number of culinary uses.

 Description

 Basella alba is a fast-growing, soft-stemmed vine, reaching 10 m in length.
 Its thick, semi-succulent, heart-shaped leaves have a mild flavour and mucilaginous texture.
-There are two varieties—green and red.
-The stem of the Basella alba is green with green leaves and the stem of the cultivar Basella alba 'Rubra' is reddish-purple; the leaves form green and as the plant reaches maturity, older leaves will develop a purple pigment starting at the base of the leaf and work towards the end.
+It comes two varieties, green and red; the stem of the Basella alba is green with green leaves and the stem of the cultivar Basella alba "Rubra" is reddish-purple.
+The leaves form green and as the plant reaches maturity, older leaves will develop a purple pigment starting at the base of the leaf and working towards the end.
 The stem when crushed usually emits a strong scent.
 Malabar spinach can be found at many Asian supermarkets, as well as farmers' markets.